 9:30am - Shotgun Start

-3:00pm - Dinner and Cocktails, Awards, Live Auction and Putting Contest Finals
+3:00pm - Lunch and Cocktails, Awards, Live Auction and Putting Contest Finals

-We are thrilled and honored to be hosting our 11th Eric Medlen Memorial Golf Tournament!
-Throughout the years, our mission has remained the same – to honor Eric by helping the children of Peyton Manning Children’s Hospital at St. Vincent.
-With the generous support of our sponsors and friends, we have been able to donate over $500,000 to PMCH!
+We are humbled and honored to be hosting our 11th Lucas Oil Eric Medlen Memorial Golf Tournament!
+Throughout the years, our mission has remained the same – honoring Eric by helping the children of Peyton Manning Children’s Hospital at St. Vincent.
+With the generous support of our sponsors, golfers and corporate partners, we have been able to donate over $500,000 to PMCH!